-Did you know you can grow your own quinoa?
+Did you know that you can grow your own quinoa?

-Just don’t do what I did, which was start it just as summer temperatures were reaching 100°F!
-Let’s learn more about this high protein, ancient grain that you can add to your foodscape.
+Just don’t do what I did, which was to start it as summer temperatures were reaching 100°F!
+Let’s learn more about this high protein, ancient grain, so that you can add it to your foodscape.

 What is quinoa?

-Quinoa (Chenopodium quinoa) is a member of the Chenopod family, along with amaranth and California goosefoot.
-It is also closely related to beets and spinach, along with lambs quarters and wormseed.
+Quinoa (Chenopodium quinoa) is a member of the amaranth family, along with beets and spinach.
 Quinoa is grown for its high protein seeds.
 Unlike most cereal grains, quinoa is not a grass plant, so its seeds are classified as a pseudocereal.
 People started farming quinoa 4,000 years ago in the Peruvian Andes, but it has been a food staple for as long as 7,000 years.
 One of the things that makes quinoa so special is that it contains all eight essential amino acids used by our bodies to make a complete protein molecule, plus it is gluten-free, for those suffering celiac disease.